Social isolation: In social animal species in general

 In a hypothesis proposed by Cacioppo and colleagues, the isolation of a member of a social species has detrimental biological effects.
 In a 2009 review, Cacioppo and Hawkley noted that the health, life, and genetic legacy of members of social species are threatened when they find themselves on the social perimeter.
 For instance, social isolation decreases lifespan in the fruit fly; promotes obesity and type 2 diabetes in mice; exacerbates infarct size and oedema and decreases post-stroke survival rate following experimentally induced stroke in mice; promotes activation of the sympatho-adrenomedullary response to an acute immobilisation or cold stressor in rats; delays the effects of exercise on adult neurogenesis in rats; decreases open field activity, increases basal cortisol concentrations, and decreases lymphocyte proliferation to mitogens in pigs; increases the 24-hour urinary catecholamine levels and evidence of oxidative stress in the aortic arch of rabbits; and decreases the expression of genes regulating glucocorticoid response in the frontal cortex.

 Social isolation in the common starling, a highly social, flocking species of bird, has also been shown to stress the isolated birds.

 Background

 Social isolation is both a potential cause and a symptom of emotional or psychological challenges.
 As a cause, the perceived inability to interact with the world and others can create an escalating pattern of these challenges.
 As a symptom, periods of isolation can be chronic or episodic, depending upon any cyclical changes in mood, especially in the case of clinical depression.

-Every day aspects of this type of deep-rooted social isolation can mean:
+Everyday aspects of this type of deep-rooted social isolation can mean: